bootchk/testGimpPDB/testPDB/readme.txt

 This directory contains various files about the GIMP PDB.

-A nawk script to convert a pdb dump (pdb.txt) to json (pdb.json) and a signature file .txt
+A nawk script to convert a pdb dump (pdb.txt) to json (pdb.json) and a signature file .txt.sig

+A nawk script to convert gimp/pdb/gimp-pdb-compat.c to a readable text file of deprecated PDB procedures

 The process is:
 GIMP pdb dump => pdb<foo>.txt  (use the GIMP app interactively)